rism-digital/kapellmeisterbuch/README.md

 ### Frontend configurations
-Since the data is all retrived from backend application, it is necessary to configure API endpoints and the MAnifest server in `webpack.config.js`.
+Since the data is all retrived from backend application, it is necessary to configure API endpoints and the Manifest server in `webpack.config.js`.

 ```js
 DIVA_BASE_MANIFEST_SERVER: JSON.stringify('your-server/manifest-path'),